Other posts on this trip to Cuba:

-The both locations charge $30 for the show and three drinks.
+Both locations charge $30 for the show and three drinks.
 Add $30 for dinner at Guajirito and $20 for the other location.

 Sociedad Cultural Rosalía de Castro BVSC

-The Sociedad Cultural Rosalia de Castro is a large third floor venue situated around an open air courtyard.
+The Sociedad Cultural Rosalia de Castro is a large third floor venue situated around an open-air courtyard.
 The awkward seating arrangement makes it very difficult for most to see and enjoy the show.

 Here is the brochure for this location.

 Due in part to the jumbled seating arrangement, the service was very slow.
 In short, the experience at this location was very disappointing.
 It was a big let down especially since I had such a great time at the Guajirito location a couple of nights before.
 This location might be enjoyable if you get there early enough to have one of the few seats that has a clear view of the stage.

 In contrast to the other location, everything at the Guajirito BVSC was fantastic.
 The performers were even better or at least it seemed so.
 The venue was smaller and it was indoors.
 There was not a bad seat in the house.
 As a single I was seated in one of the two small tables at the end of the runway.

 At this location dinner was $30 or $10 more than the other location.
 Here the food was better and included a lobster appetizer.
 I did not mind the overpricing as the music, the mood, and the mojitos made it all good.